 the love that dwells just inside these walls.

-What do any of us want more
+What could we want more

 than to be missed if we were to step away

-or be taken from this life?
+and taken from this life?

 Our voice, our words, our heart, our touch

 When we are called back inside to Love

 be left more beautiful because we were part of it.

 Make a one-time or recurring donation to support daily Barnstorming posts